Adulis Project Investigations, Excavations and Conservation of Adulis site (Eritrea)

 Project: Ce.R.D.O – Centro di Ricerca sul Deserto Orientale

 Partner: Ce.R.D.O – Centro di Ricerca sul Deserto Orientale, Museo Civico di Rovereto, National Museum of Eritrea, Agenzia Spaziale Italiana, Archeologia Viva, Gruppo Piccini

 Project Supervisor: Bigliardi Giulio

 The five years project aims to study the history, the architectural phases and the spatial organisation of the town of Adulis.
-In order to reach this goal the area of the most significant masonry structures of the site will be excavated and will be carried out an accurate documentation of the archaeological evidence.
-This documentation will include photogrammetrical analysis and laser-scanning survey of structures.
-In order to understand the spatial development of the site will be conducted geophysical survey as well as geological analysis for the collection of environmental data .
+In order to reach this goal, the area of the most significant masonry structures of the site will be excavated and will be carried out an accurate documentation of the archaeological evidences.
+This documentation will include photogrammetric analysis and laser-scanning survey of structures.
+In order to understand the spatial development of the site will be conducted geophysical survey as well as geological analysis for the collection of environmental data.
 The project will also include a program of conservation of the excavated masonry structures.
 The results of the archaeological research will be disseminated through web, television broadcasting, documentaries, magazines and scientific publications.
 The archaeological site will be enhanced and opened also for tourism.